 You can read about my journey from Aweber to InfusionSoft to, my current favorite, ConvertKit here.

-I didn’t collect an email list when I built greenexamacademy.com or when I started smartpassiveincome.com in 2008.
+I didn’t collect an email list when I built GreenExamAcademy.com or when I started SmartPassiveIncome.com in 2008.
 That was a huge mistake.
 It does cost money to build an email list, but it’s worth every penny.
 I recommend using ConvertKit for this.
 They have really good pricing, and you pay more as you grow.
 By far, it’s the best service out there.
 On SPI TV Ep.
 28, I did a full ConvertKit demo you can check out if you’re interested!
-I’m also an advisor for the company, and I wouldn’t be recommending ConvertKit if I didn’t love the product.
+[Full Disclosure: I’m a compensated advisor and an affiliate for ConvertKit.]

 At around the time I started selling my ebook and making a living online, I had yet to even consider getting involved in outsourcing some of the work.
 I look back now and think that I could have potentially done that earlier to help with things like finding a webhost and creating my website.
 Back then I did everything myself.
 That’s one of the positives to first starting out.
 You don’t really have any overhead.
 It’s all about the effort you want to put in on your own time and your own terms.
 So, when I first started, I found my WordPress theme myself, I set it up on Bluehost with a very easy one-click install.
 I was able to get everything set up, and start building my audience, trust, and authority online with those who I was going to deliver my product (ebook) to down the road.
 I did not spend money on hiring a team until 2013, which came after having a full-time Virtual Assistant for two years, which cost me about $800 per month.